 Theatre Guide: What’s On

-From Tony™ award winning musicals to Broadway blockbusters to knee-slapping comedy, this is a lineup worthy of a standing ovation.
+From dazzling artistry to classic show-stopping production numbers, this is a lineup worthy of a standing ovation.

 Get your tickets to the hottest shows.
 And, browse hotels to find the accommodations that are perfect for you.
 Simply enter the planned dates of your trip into the fields below and click “Search.”

 Video Playlist: On Stage in Toronto

 Check out our video playlist of current & upcoming Toronto stage productions.

 Toronto Theatre Lineup

 November 21, 2014 – January 4.
 2015 at The Elgin Theatre.

 If orange really is the new black, you’ll definitely want to join us at Toronto’s Elgin Theatre to meet our riotously colourful pumpkin patch heroine….
 Cinderella.
 Danielle Wade, the lovely star of the CBC-TV series Over the Rainbow, will grace the Elgin stage in the title role.
 Come see the gags to riches family musical!